 Fostering, Sponsoring and Volunteering

 Serving as a foster parent.
-The City Dog Pound is the home or last resort for far too many unwanted dogs.
-A far better approach is to place a rescue or stray dog with a legitimate rescue group & in a loving foster home.
-This gives the dog a chance to lead a better, happier life, and greatly increases the chances that the dog will be placed – a happy, clean dog is far more likely to be adopted than a caged, unhappy dog.
-So find a rescue group in your area and sign up to be a foster parent.
+Our local shelters and rescue groups are packed to the brim with amazing dogs and cats that are desperate to get into a home.
+Offering to be a foster parent can be a Godsend to an animal.
+Every 501c3 rescue group and every shelter facility in our city are begging for fosters.
+This gives the stressed out dog or cat a chance to lead a better, happier life, and greatly increases the chances that the animal in need will be placed – a happy, socialized dog or cat is far more likely to be adopted than a caged, unhappy one.
+So please, PLEASE find a rescue group or shelter in your area and sign up to be a foster parent.

 Sponsoring a rescue dog.
 Sometimes, for whatever reason, fostering isn’t a good idea – your travel

-schedule, your older dogs not playing well with others, space constraints.
-Most rescue dogs come from bad situations, where their health and well-being have been neglected.
-A good shelter or rescue group always takes to the time to “vet” a dog before placing it, insuring it has its shots and that it is in good shape.
-“Sponsoring” a rescue, helping out with its vet bills, is a nice way to take some of the burden off of the rescue shelter and give the dog a better chance of finding a happy home.
+schedule, your older dogs don't play well with others, space constraints.
+Most rescue dogs and cats come from sad and oftentimes bad situations, where their health and well-being have been neglected.
+A good shelter or rescue group always takes to the time to “vet” a dog before placing it, insuring it has its shots, is spayed or neutered, etc..
+“Sponsoring” a rescue, helping out with its vet bills, is a nice way to take some of the burden off of the rescue or shelter and give the dog or cat a better chance of finding a happy home.

 Sponsoring a rescue dog.
 Sometimes, for whatever reason, fostering isn’t a good idea – your travel

-schedule, your older dogs not playing well with others, space constraints.
-Most rescue dogs come from bad situations, where their health and well-being have been neglected.
-A good shelter or rescue group always takes to the time to “vet” a dog before placing it, insuring it has its shots and that it is in good shape.
-“Sponsoring” a rescue, helping out with its vet bills, is a nice way to take some of the burden off of the rescue shelter and give the dog a better chance of finding a happy home.
+schedule, your older dogs don't play well with others, space constraints.
+Most rescue dogs and cats come from sad and oftentimes bad situations, where their health and well-being have been neglected.
+A good shelter or rescue group always takes to the time to “vet” a dog before placing it, insuring it has its shots, is spayed or neutered, etc..
+“Sponsoring” a rescue, helping out with its vet bills, is a nice way to take some of the burden off of the rescue or shelter and give the dog or cat a better chance of finding a happy home.